IBM/create-and-deploy-memcached-operator-using-go/README.md

 If you see something like the above, then your olm is up to date.
 Otherwise, you may need to upgrade your olm to the latest version.
 To do this, check out the troubleshooting section below.

-That's it.
-Now you should be ready to start developing your first operator!
+Now you should be ready to start developing your first operator.

-### Use the Operator-SDK to create a new project
+## 5. Create a new project using Operator SDK

 First create a directory for where you will hold your project files.